angular/angular/aio/content/guide/component/component-interaction.md

 ## Parent calls an `@ViewChild()`

 The *local variable* approach is straightforward.
-But it is limited because the parent-child wiring must be done entirely within the parent template.
+The *local variable* approach is limited, because the parent-child interactions must be entirely implemented in the parent template.
 The parent component has no access to the child.

-You cannot use the *local variable* technique if the *class* of the parent component relies on the *class* of the child component.
+You are not able use the *local variable* technique if the *class* of the parent component relies on the *class* of the child component.
 The parent-child relationship of the components is not established within each components respective *class* with the *local variable* technique.
-Because the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.
+Because the *class* instances are not connected to one another, the parent *class* is not able to access the child *class* properties and methods.

 When the parent component *class* requires that kind of access, ***inject*** the child component into the parent as a *ViewChild*.